Tropical Hut: Decline and relaunch

 Over the years, Tropical Hut had been overshadowed by other fast food chains like Jollibee and suffered from poor marketing.

 On June 12, 2022, a Twitter thread by stock analyst John Paul Tanyag (@dumidyeypee) lamented how he was the only customer in their Escolta branch, and expressed nostalgia about the restaurant's former glory.
 Around the same time, another social media post from 2019 from a branch in Carmona, Cavite (which had since closed) that said "Kumain naman kayo sa amin" became viral.

 These and other social media posts triggered a domino effect and resurgence of interest in the fast-food chain, prompting Filipinos to visit nearby branches to check the restaurant for themselves.
 Riding on a wave of nostalgia after going viral on social media, branches started to sell out, with some even having to turn away customers due to inability to keep up with demand.
 This led to Tropical Hut creating more staff openings as well as clamor to open provincial branches to serve more people.

-Its supermarket/"food mart" business has ceased operations/trading effective close of business hours on June 30, 2025.
-However, the restaurant still remains.
+The original supermarket business has ceased operations/trading effective close of business hours on June 30, 2025.
+The final supermarket branch at Panay Avenue in Quezon City closed in July 2026.